Chenopodium or Bathua- The Cheapest Nutritious Food

 The green leaves are boiled with little gram flour and then the curd or buttermilk is added to it.
 The ingredients are heated, but not boiled to prepare the relishing karhi to be eaten with rice.

 The pickle is made by boiling or putting the leaves in a microwave to avoid the wastage of juices.
 The leaves are then ground with garlic pods, green chilies, and salt.
 The mustard oil is added for a piquant taste.
 It could be eaten with hot rice, salad, radish slices or smeared on loaves or chapatis or bread with onion or radish.
 With boiled chickpeas or fresh cheese, it becomes a low-fat food for dieting.

 Cut the stubs of 500 gm green leaves and wash them in running water.
 Chop the drained leaves and prepare the green dip in two ways.

 a.)
-Heat 2-3 tablespoons of cooking oil in the pan, add asafetida and cumin seeds and when they become brown, add 2-3 finely chopped green chillies and turmeric powder.
-Then add the chopped leaves and red chillies into the pan and fry for few minutes on medium heat.
+Heat 2-3 tablespoons of cooking oil in the pan, add asafetida and cumin seeds and when they become brown, add 2-3 finely chopped green chilies and turmeric powder.
+Then add the chopped leaves and red chilies into the pan and fry for few minutes on medium heat.
 Add salt, spices and half a cup of water to cook on same heat and if needed add more water.

 b.)
 Boil the chopped leaves first and then follow the above method.